taichi-dev/taichi/docs/dev_install.rst

 End users should use the pip packages instead of building from scratch.
 To build with NVIDIA GPU support, CUDA 10.0+ is needed.
 This installation guide works for Ubuntu 16.04+ and OS X 10.14+.
+For precise build instructions on Windows, please check out `appveyor.yml <https://github.com/taichi-dev/taichi/blob/master/appveyor.yml>`_, which does basically the same thing as the following instructions.

-- Make sure you are using Python 3.6/3.7
+- Make sure you are using Python 3.6/3.7/3.8
 - Execute

   .. code-block:: bash